 Who We Are

 The Global Facility for Disaster Reduction and Recovery (GFDRR) is a multi-donor partnership that supports low and middle-income countries to understand, manage, and reduce their risks from natural hazards and climate change.
 Established in 2006, GFDRR is uniquely positioned to scale the resilience agenda in these countries by providing funding and expertise for policy advice on improving disaster risk management (DRM) at national and local levels, as it relates to land use, building codes, public health, transport, and education, agriculture, environmental protection, energy, water resources management, poverty reduction, fiscal risk management, and climate change adaptation, among others.
 This advice, in the context of the World Bank’s policy-based lending, creates both technical capacity and financial incentives that enables formalization of policy changes for improved DRM.
-The Project Management Unit, located within the World Bank, manages grant resources to carry out GFDRR’s mission.
+The Program Management Unit, located within the World Bank, manages grant resources to carry out GFDRR’s mission.

 GFDRR has strategically focused its grant financing where there is high likelihood of mobilizing larger disaster and climate resilience operations.
 In addition, GFDRR has been an early investor in cutting-edge research, contributing to global knowledge on risk reduction and resilience as well as innovative approaches and best practice on DRM through flagship publications.
 And, maximizing off its convening power as a global partnership, GFDRR forges cooperation between developing countries, donors, the private sector, development partners and international finance institutions (IFIs).
 Over the years, GFDRR has provided more than $750 million in technical assistance, analytics, and capacity building support for more than 140 countries through in-country, regional, and global activities.